ryanc-me/odoo-api-rs/README.md

 Type-safe and full-coverage implementation of the Odoo API.
 Supports async, blocking, and bring-your-own-requests

+**NOTE**: This crate is still under active development, and the public API isn't stable yet.

 ## Features
 - **Full Coverage** - All JSON-RPC endpoints are covered, including the various database-management methods (`create_database`, `dump`, `list`, etc).